Codecademy/docs/content/javascript/concepts/promise/terms/allSettled/allSettled.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The `.allSettled()` method returns a new Promise object that resolves to an array _after_ all Promises in `iterableObject` have been resolved or rejected.
-This is ideal when working with multiple Promises that are independent of one another's completion.
-Each element in the resolved array will be the result of the Promises in `iterableObject`.
+The `.allSettled()` method returns a new Promise object that resolves to an array _after_ all promises in `iterableObject` have been resolved or rejected.
+This is ideal when working with multiple promises that are independent of one another's completion.
+Each element in the resolved array will be the result of the promises in `iterableObject`.

 ## Syntax